Jszabo16/EU-sentiments_NRSR/README.md

 This repository provides:

-(1) R script to webscrape "new" transcripts of the parliamentary debates in the NCSR (5th-8th parliamentary term, 2010-2023) out of dynamic htlm content - `Webscrapping_data_new.R`,
+(1) R script and necessary functions to webscrape "new" transcripts of the parliamentary debates in the NCSR (5th-8th parliamentary term, 2010-2023) out of dynamic htlm content - `Scrapping_data_new.R`,

 (2) R script to webscrape "old" transcripts of the parliamentary debates in the NCSR (3d-4th parliamentary term, 2002-2010) out of authorized transcripts from downloadable docx. documents,